csexton/codeography.com/_posts/2011-02-14-focus-on-a-test-in-vim.markdown

 Now when ever I press `⌘-r` I can keep on tinkering with the code while the tests run on the other monitor.

-I don't keep that command in my `.vimrc` file because I am constantly going back and changing the command -- this has become a macro that I change around as I am focusing on diffrent parts of my code.
+I don't keep that command in my `.vimrc` file because I am constantly going back and changing the command -- this has become a macro that I change around as I am focusing on different parts of my code.

-Protip: use `q:` to interactivly edit and run past Vim commands.
+Protip: use `q:` to interactively edit and run past Vim commands.

 Beauty of this is it works on any command, in any language I am programming in.